 Inevitably, it wouldn’t be long before we would begin seeing beach clubs pop up on smaller yachts – a very exciting offering for owners who longed to enjoy superyacht amenities and styling in a smaller package.

 Westport Yacht Joins the Beach Club Game

-And So Does Horizon Yachts…
+And So Do Horizon Yachts…

 Unveiled at the 2019 Palm Beach Boat Show, the Horizon Fast Displacement FD77 (link: https://bit.ly/2PvE00R) pictured below features a five-stateroom layout – including an on-deck master – and a beach club.
-Spanning the yacht’s 22ft 8in beam, the beach club features a galley with small stove top and microwave, refrigerator, icemaker, washer/dryer and television as well as a built-in settee and dining table.
+Spanning the yacht’s 22ft 8in beam, the beach club features a galley with a small stove top and microwave, refrigerator, icemaker, washer/dryer, and television as well as a built-in settee and dining table.
 A hydraulic swim platform provides an extended area on which to prep dive gear or simply lounge within view of the watersports fun.

 With a 75ft version of the FD Series – featuring four staterooms including an on-deck master as well as a beach club – scheduled to launch in January 2020, and a beach club already incorporated into Horizon’s V68 model (link: https://bit.ly/2Et1oFY), there’s no question that the beach club trend is a design feature that is enjoying that “trickle-down effect” and will serve to bring even more fun onboard these fantastic mid-range yachts.